image

 My journey as an independent artist is a testament to personal healing, and learning to follow intuition: Music heals!

-Every person has a choice and a duty to take truthful 'action' and we are empowered when we find creative ways to express the love and gratitude we all tend to keep hidden—in abundance—even from ourselves.
+Every person has a choice and a duty to take truthful 'action' and we are empowered when we find creative ways to express the love and gratitude we all tend to keep hidden - in abundance - even from ourselves.

-I am one person and one person can make a difference.
+"I am one person and one person can make a difference."

 Because I see myself foremost as an artist and communicator, the themes in my essays, poetry, and songs reflect on contemporary issues.
 Every learning experience is a treasure.
+To paraphrase a Sufi saying, there are as many ways to reunite with the spiritual source as there are breaths of individuals.
+I strive to retain my independence while working consistently to 'contribute' to nurturing empowerment for everyone!

 Every day I see 'magic' happen before my eyes.
 I experience time as a constantly interweaving web of relationships.